rciminera/Election_Analysis/README.md

 ## Overview

-The purpose of the Election Analysis is to create an audit file to certify the resultd of the US Congressional Race in Colorado.
+The purpose of the Election Analysis is to create an audit file to certify the results of the US Congressional Race in Colorado.

-The information in this report will be used to certify the winning candidate and will include total number of votes with a breakdown of vote count by Candidate and County in the congressional district.
+The information in this report is useful to determine/confirm the winning candidate based on vote count.
+The report also includes a count of total votes with a breakdown by Candidate and County in the congressional district.

 The analysis was conducted by using a python script to read and analyze the raw election file and create output in the form of a text file and display to the terminal.